mar-garcia/IMN2023/README.md

-# Contribution for the Italian Metabolomics Network General Meeting 2023
+# Contribution to the Italian Metabolomics Network General Meeting 2023

 This repository contains the code and presentation of my contribution to the [Italian Metabolomics Network General Meeting